mobilelabclass/content/nyu-itp-2018.md

+# \# Hello

 # ITP Spring 2018

 **Meeting Time**
 Wednesdays 6:30pm - 9:00pm

 **Office Hours**
 Mondays 11:00am - 1:00pm

 **Repository**
 [github.com/mobilelabclass](https://github.com/mobilelabclass)

 **Syllabus**
 [NYU ITP Spring 2018](http://mobilelaboratory.s3.amazonaws.com/MobileLabSp2018.pdf)

 ---

 ## COURSE DESCRIPTION

 One of the most transformative consumer products in history, the iPhone remains the standard bearer for great design and user experience.
 With the latest version of iOS and the introduction of the iPhone X, Apple puts depth sensing and augmented reality in our pockets.
 How do we take advantage of this incredible platform to produce our own compelling experiences?

 This course will be a hands-on workshop where we explore the world beyond generic apps and push the boundaries of what’s possible on iOS hardware.
 We will cover both the design and technical elements that pertain to end-to-end mobile app development.
 Topics will include augmented reality, the Internet of Things, new interfaces for musical expression, voice interaction, wearables, and others...

 While the class will involve iOS programming instruction, the instructors will help facilitate coding using an established code base to ensure technical skills are not a bottleneck to implementation.

 As part of the design process, we’ll host workshops and guest critiques with designers from top studios around New York City.
 At the end of the class, students will have a working app to add to their portfolios and a strong basis for future mobile application work.